i-akshat-jain/API-Tester-CLI/README.md

 - **Changelog**: See [CHANGELOG.md](CHANGELOG.md) for version history
 - **Examples**: Check the `examples/` directory for sample OpenAPI schemas
 - **Full Documentation**: All documentation is in this README - your single source of truth!
+- **Issues**: Found a bug or have a feature request?
+[Open an issue](https://github.com/i-akshat-jain/API-Tester-CLI/issues)
+- **Contributing**: Contributions welcome!
+Please feel free to submit a Pull Request.

 ## 🚀 Roadmap